encryptio/slime/PRODUCTION.md

 chunk servers is less important.

 All chunk data is held in memory while it is being reconstructed.
-Limit the number of parallel http requests handled with the -parallel flag.
+Limit the number of parallel http requests handled with the parallel-requests config option.
 A conservative estimate of RAM usage would be 4x the size of the file being requested in RAM.

 Getting data from the proxy servers is relatively expensive, but getting metadata (file listings, HEAD requests, and matching If-None-Match GETs) is very